bitsofcotton/ddpmopt/README.md

 2023/10/27 update readme. close.
 2023/10/30 copy structure reliably with randtools meaning.
 2023/11/13 update readme.
-2023/11/19 revert each line complement condition, complement ones uses predgn, qredgn.
+2023/11/19 revert each line complement condition, force to use complement.